 The entire editing process was done in Adobe Premiere Pro.
 I served as a sub-editor, stepping in to make changes when needed and assisting with transitions and effects.

-However, the project also presented several challenges.
-The animation process was complex and time-consuming, and not all of my work was ultimately included in the final documentary.
-Additionally, frequent revisions and evolving expectations from team members made it difficult to manage time and maintain consistency.
-Filming was another challenge, as we struggled at times to clearly translate abstract ideas into visual content.
+The project also brought challenges.
+Animation was time-consuming, and not all of my work was included in the final outcome.
+Frequent revisions and shifting expectations made it difficult to manage time, while filming required translating abstract ideas into clear visuals.

-If I were to revisit this project, I would further refine the quality and quantity of animation, as well as incorporate more supporting visuals such as B-roll footage during interviews.
-This experience has shown me the importance of clear communication, flexibility, and strong visual storytelling, which I will carry forward into future projects.
+If revisited, I would further refine the animations and incorporate more supporting visuals such as B-roll footage.
+This experience highlighted the importance of communication, adaptability, and strong visual storytelling in collaborative projects.

 We created a survey with questions focused on whether participants knew about MBTI and their personal opinions.
 We asked whether they felt MBTI represents them, as well as how much they trust it.
 This allowed us to understand a broader range of perspectives on MBTI, beyond only students studying psychology.